smorad/um_cisc_7404/03_mdp.typ

   T : S times A |-> Delta S $
 ] #pause

-In a Markov process, the future follows a specified evolution #pause
+In a Markov process, the future follows a predefined evolution #pause

 In a Markov control process, we can control the evolution! #pause